Bunyan and Babe

-Bunyan and Babe is a 2017 American computer-animated adventure comedy film directed by Louis Ross, featuring the voices of John Goodman as Paul Bunyan and Jeff Foxworthy as Babe the Blue Ox.
-The film premiered online on Google Play, where it has been made available to watch for free until February 16, 2017.
+Bunyan and Babe is a 2017 American animated adventure comedy film directed by Louis Ross, featuring the voices of John Goodman as Paul Bunyan and Jeff Foxworthy as Babe the Blue Ox.
+Loosely based on the folklore of Paul Bunyan, the film is about two children exiled on their grandfather's farm in Minnesota who discover a lair where Paul Bunyan and Babe the Blue Ox have resided since their disappearance from the Dead Forest.
+The story sees Bunyan and Babe teaming with the two kids to stop an evil land developer from destroying a town.

+The film premiered online on Google Play, where it was made available to watch for free until February 16, 2017.
 It was then released theatrically in 12 American markets on February 3, 2017.

-Premise

-Loosely based on the folklore of Paul Bunyan (John Goodman), the film is about two children exiled on their grandfather's farm in Minnesota who discover a lair where Paul Bunyan and Babe the Blue Ox (Jeff Foxworthy) have resided since their disappearance from the Dead Forest.
-The story sees Bunyan and Babe teaming with the two kids to stop an evil land developer from destroying a town.

 Plot

-12 year-old Travis Barclay and his little sister Whitney are sent begrudgingly on a summer trip to visit their grandparents' farm in Delbert County.
-A greedy land developer, Norm Blandsford, has been buying up the little country town, running the hard working residents off their land.
+Twelve-year-old Travis Barclay and his little sister Whitney are sent begrudgingly on a summer trip to visit their grandparents' farm in Delbert County.
+A greedy land developer, Norm Blandsford, has been buying up the little country town, running the hard-working residents off their land.
 After Travis has a run-in with one of Blandsford's men, he is chased into the forest where he stumbles upon a magic portal to the hidden world where Paul Bunyan lives.
 Paul has been in self-imposed exile for 100 years, ever since the advent of machines made his role in society obsolete and left him feeling of little value to the new world.
 Paul, reluctantly, escorts Travis back to the farm.
 But upon returning, Paul witnesses Blandsford's sinister plan.
-Suddenly filled by a long-forgotten sense of purpose, Bunyan and Babe, the blue ox, get wrapped up in a brand new adventure and together with the help of their new friends, Travis and Whitney, they save the town.
-They learn firsthand that you don't have to be big to accomplish big things.
+Bunyan and Babe the blue ox, together with the help of their new friends, Travis and Whitney, save the town.